Starting a community

-Even if you don’t require funding for your community we would still like you to formally establish your community through the CTI so we can build a full picture of communities emerging around the University and so that you can join in and benefit from being part of this forum of communities.
-If you already have a proposal in mind and have agreed the members of your community but are not seeking funding, fill in the registration form giving us some details about your community.
+Even if you don’t require funding for your community we would still like you to formally establish your community through the CETI so we can build a full picture of communities emerging around the University and so that you can join in and benefit from being part of this forum of communities.
+If you already have a proposal in mind and have agreed the members of your community but are not seeking funding, fill in the application form giving us some details about your community.

 Potential communities are strongly encouraged to read the Westminster Learning Communities Guidance before proceeding with their registration or application.

 All registered communities – funded and unfunded – will be provided a dedicated area on the Communities page to share their outputs and host discussion forums.

 There will be funding available in 2020/21 for communities whose applications are successful.
 The amount of funding available will depend on the number of successful applications.
 Applications will be considered by a panel and there will be rolling application rounds.
 Keep an eye on these pages for more information about the next deadline for submission of application forms.